chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

 So back to the blog.
 It needs its own homepage.
 The design and layout will be addressed in detail later on, but content-wise it should have the latest posts (or a summary/snippet of them), as well as a list of tags (with links) at the minimum.

-That needs some extra infrastructure work, so to start with I've put together a page with all the stuff I want to be there, to be replaced with real content later:
+All that needs some extra infrastructure work, so to start with I've put together a page with all the stuff I want to be there, to be replaced with real content later:

 {% highlight bash %}
 vintageinvite$ subl content/blog.haml